Blackhead Lighthouse Co Antrim

 Beaches & Water Sports

-• Baginbun Beach – ideal for sea‑cave kayaking with The Irish Experience; sunset trips are especially popular.
+• Baginbun Beach – Ideal for sea‑cave kayaking with The Irish Experience; sunset trips are popular.

-• Duncannon Beach – a mile‑long golden stretch protected from strong waves, perfect for swimming and family picnics.
+• Duncannon Beach – A mile‑long golden stretch protected from strong waves, perfect for swimming, family picnics and kitesurfing lessons (Hooked Kitesurfing, ages 8+).

-• Dollar Bay – a smaller, cliff‑sheltered beach famed for a local legend of hidden treasure.
+• Dollar Bay – A smaller, cliff‑sheltered beach linked to a local legend of hidden treasure.

 Heritage Walks & Guided Tours

-• Livin’ off the Hook walking tour – a three‑mile guided hike led by former lighthouse head guide Liam Colfer, covering the peninsula’s maritime and military history.
+• Livin’ off the Hook walking tour – A three‑mile guided hike led by former lighthouse head guide Liam Colfer, covering maritime and military history.

-• Self‑guided Ring of Hook drive – a 60‑minute coastal loop that links Hook Lighthouse, Duncannon Fort, Ballyhack Castle, Tintern Abbey, Saltmills Village and more.
-The route is well sign‑posted and offers numerous pull‑outs for photos.
+• Self‑guided Ring of Hook drive – A 60‑minute coastal loop that links Hook Lighthouse, Duncannon Fort, Ballyhack Castle, Tintern Abbey, Saltmills Village and other points of interest, with well‑sign‑posted pull‑outs for photos.

 Practical Information